 Dogs are designated by Ohio Law to be personal property.
 The responsibilities of ownership include registration and confinement.
 It is illegal for anyone to find and confine any stray dog.
 One must call for assistance, or bring the stray to the shelter, as this is the first place owners come to look for their lost pets.
 If you are a good citizen and wish to adopt a stray dog, you may get priority adoption after the three day holding period if it is not redeemed.
 Following this procedure will insure that dogs get the best chance to go home and will document legal ownership to the new adopter.

 Our department is funded primarily through the purchase of dog licenses.
 You dog license purchase not only helps us care for homeless and stray dogs, protect the community from loose and dangerous dogs, and help reunite dogs and their owners, but also ensures that your licensed dog will receive a ride home if found running at large and will be held at our facility if we cannot locate you immediately for a period of 14 business days for you to claim him.

 Have you lost your pet dog or cat?

-Check out our impound list for your pet.
-If your pet has appeared on this list then please call Greene County's Animal Control office for information of your missing pet.
+Please call Greene County's Animal Control office for information on your missing pet.